ZyeWang33/ZyeWang33.github.io/index.md

 Here is **Ziyi Wang (Albus, 王子毅)**.

-I am a senior undergrad majoring in **EECS** at Fuzhou University and Maynooth University (Combined degrees).
-Currently, I serve as a research assistant at the IIoT-Lab, advised by [Prof. Zhezhuang Xu](https://www.researchgate.net/profile/Zhezhuang-Xu) and [Dr. Meng Yuan](https://www.researchgate.net/profile/Meng-Yuan-4).
-I also spent a lovely summer research program with [Prof. Pietro Liò](https://www.cl.cam.ac.uk/~pl219/)'s team at Cambridge University.
-Recently, I have been selected as an **AAAI UC Scholar**.
-I will be attending AAAI-24 in Vancouver, please feel free to chat with me.
+I am a junior undergraduate student majoring in **Information & Computational Science** from the School of Mathematical Sciences, Yangzhou University.

+I have a strong interest in **mathematics**, a curiosity and a desire to explore knowledge.

+This homepage is mainly used to display personal information and share some learning resources.

 If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *zyewang33@gmail.com*